zjma/snarkjs-to-aptos/readme.md

 cargo run
 ```

-The example module should contain a test that successfully verifies your Groth16 proof and your Groth16 verification key, if they match.
+The example module should contain a test that successfully verifies your Groth16 proof with your Groth16 verification key, if they match.
 ```bash
 cd example_1
 aptos move test